 Gloria, a reluctant Guardian Angel…

-Gloria is an infinite being, capable of existing across and within all dimensions, who has also been assigned the role of guardian angel to a group of humans on the planet earth.
-It is fair to say that Gloria is not entirely happy about this, as she has a bit of sass and attitude towards the humans and can think of any number of things she would rather be doing than watching over a raggle, taggle bunch of pesky humans.
+Gloria is an infinite being, capable of existing across and within all dimensions, but she is also a guardian angel to a group of humans on planet Earth.
+It is fair to say that Gloria is not entirely happy about this as she can think of any number of things she would rather be doing than watching over a raggle, taggle bunch of humans.

-Technically speaking, Gloria is as old as time itself and has no defined gender but chooses to show up on Earth, to the individuals in her group as a black, working class woman in her fifties.
-There is she feels an imbalance between power, gender and race, so she has determined to do her bit to redress this.
-There’s always an agenda with Gloria.
+Technically speaking, Gloria is as old as time itself and has no predefined gender but chooses to show up on Earth to the individuals in her group as a black, working-class woman in her fifties.
+There is she feels an imbalance between power, gender, and race on this planet.
+So, she is determined to do her bit to redress this.
+There is always a bigger picture with Gloria.

-So, when it is necessary for Gloria to travel around on Earth, anything with an engine is preferable to constantly having to rearrange her molecules and squeeze them through interconnected dimensions.
-She considers this too much like hard work, much to the frustration and annoyance of her mentor Christine, who thinks that it is far too undignified for an infinite being to clamber about on Earth on a human-made machine.
-Especially the 1959, 250cc Simpson motorcycle that Gloria currently favours, which meets her needs and suits her tastes.
+When it is necessary for Gloria to travel around on Earth, she prefers to use anything with an engine rather than constantly rearranging her molecules and squeezing them through interconnected dimensions.
+She considers this too much like hard work, much to the frustration of her mentor Christine, who thinks that it is far too undignified for an infinite being to clamber about on Earth on a man-made machine.
+Especially the 1959, 250cc Simpson that Gloria currently favours.

 And today, Gloria is riding her red Simpson to see Rainbow.
 The one human from her group that challenges and tests her patience the most.
 And as the wind rushes through and around her, Gloria thinks back over their past encounters.